jnb666/blog/content/posts/local_llm_hosting-part4.md

 [part 1](/posts/local_llm_hosting-part1) (scripts/llama-server.sh has an example startup script), run the web server with `go run cmd/webchat/webchat.go` and connect with a browser on `http://localhost:8000`.

-In the next part of this series we'll add a web browser tool plugin to add the functionality ao the model can search the web and load the results.
+In the [final part](/posts/local_llm_hosting-part5) of this series we'll add a web browser tool plugin to add the functionality so the model can search the web process the results.